exercism/website-copy/automated-comments/csharp/general/do_not_use_nested_if_statement.md

-You are currently using nested if-statements.
-When possible, try to avoid deep nesting, as it can lead to code that is harder to follow.
+Try rewriting the if-statements to avoid deep nesting, as it can lead to code that is harder to follow.
 Consider the following two pieces of code:

 ```csharp
 void PrintName(Person p)